emreyolcu/discrete-scroll/README.md

 runs in the background and allows you to scroll 3 lines with each tick of the wheel.

 It needs to be run each time you boot.
-If you want this to be automatic you may go to `System Preferences > Users & Groups > Login Items` and add `DiscreteScroll` to the list.
-If you want to undo the effect you may launch Activity Monitor, search for `DiscreteScroll` and force it to quit.
+If you want this to be automatic you may add `DiscreteScroll` to the list of Login Items that are opened automatically.

+* macOS 13 and later:   `System Settings > General > Login Items` and add `DiscreteScroll` to the list.
+* macOS 12 and earlier:  `System Preferences > Users & Groups > Login Items` and add
+`DiscreteScroll` to the list.

+If you want to undo the effect you may launch
+Activity Monitor, search for `DiscreteScroll` and force it to quit.